wckr/wocker-dockerfile/README.md

 # WordPress Dockerfile

-This is a really simple Docker image of WordPress including MySQL and [WP-CLI](http://wp-cli.org/).
+This is a really simple Dockerfile of WordPress including MySQL and [WP-CLI](http://wp-cli.org/).

 ## Usage